AnorakTeam/Number-Systems/lib/README.md

 and then everything under this folder that ends with a .jar will work.

-Also, although i have uploaded the launch.json settings, it's nice to keep in mind this for troubleshooting.
+Also, although i haven't uploaded the launch.json settings, it's nice to keep in mind this for troubleshooting.

 inside the launch.json file, it has to exist a config similar to: